-Kimberlyn Leary, PhD, MPA , thinks Women’s History Month is important because “it reminds us of where we’ve been but helps us set our eyes on the horizon of where we want to go next.”
+Kimberlyn Leary, PhD, MPA, thinks Women’s History Month is important because “it reminds us of where we’ve been but helps us set our eyes on the horizon of where we want to go next.”

-As McLean Hospital’s executive director of policy outreach and of the Center of Excellence in Women’s Mental Health, Leary believes that events such as Women’s History Month serve a necessary purpose for an organization.
+As McLean Hospital’s executive director of policy outreach and of the Division of Women’s Mental Health, Leary believes that events such as Women’s History Month serve a necessary purpose for an organization.
 “There is value of having a space on the calendar where there is explicit permission and encouragement to think about women and to take stock of progress and continuing barriers,” she said.
 “We do that with all outcomes that matter in any organization.
 We engage in a strategic planning process that takes place every couple of years or during an annual retreat.
 We determine goals that help us advance in the next year.”

 Taking stock and focusing on future goals have been central characteristics of Leary’s career.
 Trained as a clinical psychologist, Leary began her career at the University of Michigan, then served as chief psychologist at Cambridge Health Alliance (CHA).
 Working at CHA during the period when Massachusetts began reforming its health care system, Leary found herself “plunged into the policy ramifications.”
 Building on this experience, Leary earned a master’s degree in public administration at Harvard’s Kennedy School.
 “I became more and more interested in health policy and how to drive outcomes at scale,” she said.